Aeronautical Decision-Making: Pilots Making Best Decisions

 Flying in thunderstorms

-Captain Judy’s Corner: Flexibility is the Key to Safety in a Thunderstorm Thunderstorm flexibility is essential for all pilots.
+Thunderstorm flexibility is essential for all pilots.
 The Citation was at FL370 (37000’) when I saw a thunderstorm building in the distance.
 I was amazed to watch and feel this energy from a far distance.
 The cumulonimbus clouds were building higher than the jet’s altitude.
 The lightning brightened the darkening sky.
 Are thunderstorms really all that dangerous?
 Every student pilot dreads the thunderstorm.
 Thunderstorms are part of summer weather in Florida, and most pilots here know to respect them.
+The first thing they learn is flexibility.
 Thunderstorms are one of nature’s most powerful forces and a weather hazard that are dangerous for all pilots.
-Flying too close to these powerful beasts can end in disaster. … Read more
+Flying too close to these powerful beasts can end in disaster.
+Pilots must understand thunderstorms and … Read more

 Avoid Hazardous Attitudes

-Captain Judy’s Corner: Avoid Hazardous Flying Attitudes Is it important to verify checkpoints?
+Is it important to verify checkpoints?
 Hazardous flying attitudes can occur at any time.
 I knew myself fairly well when I started flying lessons at age 40.
 Or so I thought.
 The long solo cross-country was when I discovered what I did not know.
 During that flight, I had not properly timed or verified checkpoints resulting in becoming completely off-course.
 My drive home from this particular flight provided reflection on how to be a better pilot.
 I’d replayed each skill set.
 I flew the airplane well and used the checklist regularly but was consistently lost.
-What surprised me was how many times I said to myself, “That check point is only slightly off … Read more
+What surprised me was how many times I said to myself, “That check point is only slightly off course.”
+I then recalled reading something about … Read more

 What is IACRA